Fox-ML-infrastructure/FoxML_Core/LEGAL/CLA.md

 One or more Order Forms or Statements of Work executed by the parties that specify fees, term length, payment schedule, seat limits, and other commercial terms.

+Affiliate

+Any entity that directly or indirectly Controls, is Controlled by, or is under common Control with a party, where "Control" means ownership of more than fifty percent (50%) of the voting interests of such entity or the contractual power to direct its management and policies.

+Direct Competitor

+Any third party whose primary business includes developing, licensing, or providing machine learning or quantitative trading infrastructure products or services that are substantially similar to the Software (for example, commercial platforms primarily marketed as quantitative research, ML pipeline, or trading infrastructure solutions).

 2. Grant of Rights

 Upon receipt of payment and subject to compliance with this Agreement, Licensor grants Licensee a non-exclusive, non-transferable, revocable license to: